Carolingian Empire: Legacy

-Symbolism of the dynasty

-The unifying power of Charlemagne and his descendants have been wielded by a succession of European rulers to bolster their own regimes; much in the same vein as Charlemagne echoed elements of Augustus in his rising years.
-The Ottonian dynasty which succeeded the title of Holy Roman Emperor magnified distant ties to the Carolingians to legitimise their dynastic ambitions as 'successors'.
-Four of the five Ottonian emperors to rule also crowned themselves in Charlemagne's palace in Aachen, likely to establish a continuity between the Carolingians and themselves.
-Even with their dynasty originating from Charlemagne's arch-foe Saxony, Ottonians still linked their dynasty to the Carolingians, through direct and indirect means.
-Further iconography of Charlemagne himself was utilised in later medieval periods, where he is depicted as a model knight and paragon of chivalry.
+The unifying power of Charlemagne has been wielded by a succession of European rulers to bolster their own regimes; much in the same vein as Charlemagne echoed elements of Augustus in his rising years.
+The Ottonian dynasty, which succeeded the title of Holy Roman Emperor, magnified distant ties to the Carolingians to legitimise their dynastic ambitions as 'successors'.
+Four of the five Ottonian emperors crowned themselves in Charlemagne's palace in Aachen, likely to establish a continuity from the Carolingians.
+Even with their dynasty originating from Charlemagne's arch-foe Saxony, Ottonians still linked their dynasty to the Carolingians through direct and indirect means.
+Iconography of Charlemagne was utilised in later medieval periods, where he is depicted as a model knight and paragon of chivalry.